 To determine a valid reason relating to conduct, the Commission must determine whether, on the balance of probabilities, the conduct allegedly engaged in by the employee actually occurred.

-The Commission will not stand in the shoes of the employer and determine what the Commission would do if it was in the position of the employer.
+The Fair Work Commission will not stand in the shoes of the employer and determine what the Commission would do if it was in the position of the employer.
 The question the Commission must address is whether there was a valid reason for the dismissal.

 The test is not whether the employer believed on reasonable grounds, after sufficient inquiry, that the employee was guilty of the conduct.
 The Commission must make a finding as to whether the conduct occurred based on the evidence before it.